cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 }
 ```

-The `owner_address` is provided as well and hence a validator can change the owner of a consumer chain as well.
+The `owner_address` is provided as well and hence a consumer chain can change the current owner account.
 Because of this,
 the `MsgUpdateConsumerChain` needs to contain two signatures: one for the old and one for the new owner address.

 The `initial_height`, `spawnTime`, etc. exist in `MsgUpdateConsumerChain` but can only be modified if the chain